 - There is a threat of terrorism in South Africa.
 Attacks could be indiscriminate, including in places visited by foreigners such as shopping centres.
-See Safety and security.
+See

 - The frequency of most types of crime is increasing.
 Robberies are frequently reported on the roads and at shopping centres.
 Visitors to shopping malls should remain vigilant at all times.
 See

 - Be cautious when using public transport.
 Avoid using minibus taxis due to safety and security concerns.
 Many of these vehicles are in poor condition, drivers, often unlicenced and almost invariably uninsured, drive erratically, and disputes between rival drivers may become violent.